aquaware-labs/test-develop/README.md

 # test-develop
-# can i push to main? enabled
+# can i push to main? enabled now